AML and VYXEOS frequently asked questions

 Will I receive my treatment in the hospital or in an outpatient setting?

-Your healthcare team may decide to administer VYXEOS in an outpatient setting based on the severity of the disease, your overall health, and how close you live to an infusion center.
-Your healthcare team will determine what is best for you.
+Your healthcare team may decide to administer VYXEOS in an outpatient setting depending on your overall health before and during therapy, your ability to travel to see your providers in the outpatient setting and several other factors.
+Your healthcare team will discuss options with you to help determine what is best.

 How long will I be on treatment?

-Although induction and consolidation phases only require 2 to 3 days of treatment per cycle, you will most likely be in the hospital for several weeks to monitor your response and manage any potential complications.
+Although induction and consolidation phases only require 2 to 3 days of treatment per cycle, you will most likely be in the hospital for several weeks to monitor your response and manage any potential side effects.

 Can I do anything that will increase my positivity during treatment?

 It is important to remain positive during treatment.
-Keep participating in hobbies, like puzzles or journaling, and any fitness activities you are deemed capable of by your doctor, such as walking.
+Keep participating in hobbies, like puzzles or journaling, and physical activities you are deemed capable of by your doctor, such as walking.

 What should I tell my doctor before treatment with VYXEOS?